Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Methods

 \subsection{End-to-End Visual Navigation Models}

-Generally, an end-to-end visual navigation model can be decomposed into two parts: Visual Encoder (VE) and a policy network.
-VE gets an RGB observation and extracts useful features for the task.
-Then, the policy network is given the target destination and uses the extracted features along with the target location to output action~\cite{zhu2017rl_nav}.
-The models can be trained with reinforcement (RL) and/or imitation learning (IL) \cite{ding2019il_nav_goal}.
-The overview architecture of the navigation models we used is in the purple frame in Fig. \ref{fig:ttanav}.
-In our study, we adopt the SOTA navigation model from ~\cite{wijmans2019ddppo}.
-It is trained with 2.5 billion RGB frames on a point-goal navigation task.
-These RGB frames are obtained from both Gibson $2+$ dataset (train) \cite{xiazamirhe2018gibsonenv} and Matterport3D dataset (train and validation) \cite{chang2017matterport3d}.
-We will call this model DD-PPO in the remaining parts of the text.
+An end-to-end visual navigation model typically consists of a Visual Encoder (VE) and a policy network.
+The VE extracts features from RGB observations, while the recurrent policy network uses these features together with the target location to predict actions~\cite{zhu2017rl_nav}.
+The architecture used in this work is shown in the purple frame of \autoref{fig:ttanav}.

-Our algorithm is based on the batch normalization (BatchNorm) \cite{ioffe2015batchnorm} but the pretrained DD-PPO model has group normalization (GroupNorm) \cite{wu2018groupnrom}.
-Therefore, we replace all GroupNorm layers with BatchNorm and fine-tune the model on Gibson scenes for 120M frames using the same configurations as in \cite{wijmans2019ddppo}.
-Specifically, we adopt SE-ResNeXt-50 \cite{hu2018squeeze} for VE architecture and LSTM \cite{hochreiter1997long} with the hidden size of $512$ for the policy network.
-We use the same reward function as proposed in \cite{wijmans2019ddppo}.
-We will call this model as Pretrained-Nav.
+We adopt the DD-PPO point-goal navigation model~\cite{wijmans2019ddppo}, trained on 2.5 billion RGB frames from the Gibson $2+$ training scenes~\cite{xiazamirhe2018gibsonenv}.
+Since our method adapts BatchNorm statistics at test time, but the original DD-PPO uses GroupNorm~\cite{wu2018groupnrom}, we replace all GroupNorm layers with BatchNorm and fine-tune the model on Gibson scenes for 120M frames using the same training configuration and reward function as~\cite{wijmans2019ddppo}.
+The VE uses SE-ResNeXt-50~\cite{hu2018squeeze}, and the policy network is an LSTM with hidden size $512$.
+We refer to this BatchNorm-based model as \emph{Pretrained-Nav}.